 George Washington, the nation's first president, set a powerful precedent by declining to seek a third term in 1796.
 While not legally binding, Washington's decision stemmed from a desire to avoid the appearance of monarchy and to ensure the peaceful transfer of power.
 He believed that serving more than two terms could concentrate too much power in one individual, potentially undermining the principles of the newly formed republic.

 For nearly 150 years, Washington's example remained an unwritten rule, honored by successive presidents.
-Thomas Jefferson, James Madison, James Monroe, and Andrew Jackson, among others, all followed the two-term tradition, solidifying it as a cornerstone of American political culture.
+Now, thomas Jefferson, James Madison, James Monroe, and Andrew Jackson, among others, all followed the two-term tradition, solidifying it as a cornerstone of American political culture.
 This voluntary restraint underscored the commitment to democratic ideals and the fear of unchecked executive power.

-However, this tradition faced its ultimate test with Franklin Delano Roosevelt.
+That said, this tradition faced its ultimate test with Franklin Delano Roosevelt.
 Elected to four terms during the Great Depression and World War II, Roosevelt's unprecedented tenure sparked a national debate about the limits of presidential power.
 While his supporters argued that his leadership was essential during times of crisis, critics warned against the dangers of a president serving indefinitely.

 The Rationale Behind Term Limits

 The rationale behind the two-term limit is multifaceted.
 It reflects a deep-seated concern about the potential for tyranny and the concentration of power in the executive branch.
-By limiting the time a president can serve, the amendment aims to prevent the abuse of power and ensure that the presidency remains accountable to the people.
+By limiting the time a president can serve, the amendment aims to prevent the abuse of power and check that the presidency remains accountable to the people.

 How Many Presidents Served Two Terms?